 I live in California; My first/only DUI was in 2014; I heard I could get a 2nd DUI from the DMV even if I only blew a .05, is that true?
 I know I may be in trouble with Probation but what about the DMV if I wasn't "legally drunk".
 Help, and thank you

 I am sorry to hear of your situation.
 Obviously the need for details is very important.
 For instance, you can be guilty of DUI if you are "impaired" by a combination of drugs and alcohol.
 Further, you can be guilty of DUI if you are impaired by alcohol, no matter the level.
-I would add that due...Read more »
+I would...Read more »

 The answer to this question depends on the State where this occurred.
 In my State, Washington, should you lose your license following a DUI you must get both an alcohol/drug assessment and complete an 8-hour ADIS class to reinstate your driving privilege.
 I would advise contact your State's...Read more »